-Anonymous asked: I see a lot of times on PoC's blogs they tend to ignore the fact that there was a large fraction of Irish (white) slaves.
+Anonymous said: I see a lot of times on PoC's blogs they tend to ignore the fact that there was a large fraction of Irish (white) slaves.
 The textbook definition of racism is: "the belief that all members of each race possess characteristics or abilities specific to that race, esp. so as to distinguish it as inferior or superior to another race or races."
 (Thank you, Google.)
 There are blogs on tumblr that are exactly that, I'd be more than happy to share some of the things that might help you rethink racism.

 Fair point, but being Irish wasn’t always “white” in this country.
 They just became white.
 During that time the definition of white did not include the Irish, Jews, Greeks, or Italians.
 During the 19th century to be white in this country (America) meant to be a Saxon; and the Irish were considered to be Celts, the Italians and Greeks were considered Mediterranean, and the at one point, Jews were even considered to be “Oriental.”
 Don’t ask me why.
 During the time they were anything, but white.
 Of course as time progressed, and these immigrants established themselves in this country, the definition of white gradually changed.
 During the 20th century to be white meant being Nordic, which included the Irish, but still excluded the Jews, the Italians, and the Greeks.
 Today, however, in the 21st any Irish, Italian, Greek, or Jewish American has the same rights as any Saxon in this country.
 That’s because being white today is based on being European descent, but really mainly based on skin color.
 Take Charlize Theron for example.
 She was originally from South African, yet we consider her to be white and not African American, but I digress.
 Now, we are getting into race being a social construct, which is a-whole-nother animal.